EFL - ESL activities and games for teaching 'just', 'yet', 'already', 'since' and 'for'

 On each turn, a student will come to the front of the class.
 That student must think of a specific time in their day, limit it to half hours.
 The other students take turns asking a question and attempting to guess the time.

 Participate in a quick demo before they start to give them an idea of the kind of questions they’ll need to ask:

 Student A: Have you been to school yet?

 More B1 ESL lesson plans

 We hope that you've found a few of these ideas useful.
 Our suggested next lesson is on using conditionals.
 Be sure to check out our complete list of intermediate level ESL lesson plans, as well as our entire collection of ESL lesson plans.
-Also, if you are an Android user, this lesson plan is available for free on the TEFL Handbook app.
+Also, if you're an iOS or Android user, this lesson plan is available for free on the TEFL Handbook app.
 An ESL lesson planner for English teachers.